Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Acknowledgements

 \section{Acknowledgements}

-This work stemmed from a \href{https://hplt-project.org/hackathon2023}{hackathon} project organized by the High Performance Language Technologies (HPLT) consortium.
-We are grateful to Andrey Kutuzov, David Samuel, Lucas Charpentier, Zhicheng Guo, Sampo Pyysalo, J\"{o}rg Tiedemann, Alicia N\'{u}\~{n}ez Alcover, and Joona Kyt\"{o}niemi for discussions and test data translation.
+This paper stemmed from a hackathon project organized by the High Performance Language Technologies (HPLT) consortium.\footnote{\url{https://hplt-project.org}} We are grateful to Alicia N\'{u}\~{n}ez Alcover, David Samuel, Joona Kyt\"{o}niemi, J\"{o}rg Tiedemann, Lucas Charpentier, Sampo Pyysalo, Petter M\ae{}hlum, and Zhicheng Guo for project discussions, test data translation, and evaluation setup.

-The work has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101070350 and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10052546].
-The contents of this paper are the sole responsibility of the authors and do not necessarily reflect the opinion of the funders.
+The work has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101070350, from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10052546], as well as from the European Research Council (ERC) under the EU's Horizon 2020 research and innovation program (agreement \textnumero{}~771113).

-We also acknowledge CSC – IT Center for Science, Finland, as well as the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254) for providing computational resources.
+Computation in this work was performed on LUMI, Karolina, and Baskerville.
+We acknowledge CSC-IT Center for Science, Finland for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through Finnish extreme scale call (project LumiNMT).
+Karolina was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+The Baskerville Tier 2 HPC was funded by the EPSRC and UKRI through the World Class Labs scheme (EP/T022221/1) and the Digital Research Infrastructure programme (EP/W032244/1) and is operated by Advanced Research Computing at the University of Birmingham.